 The good news is that you can be anything you want.
 It’s exciting when you think about it.

 Getting back to consistency however, this voice needs to come across each and every time someone on your team posts or responds or creates just about anything to put out to the public.
-No matter who has posted from your account this week, they need to come across in the exact same way you or anyone else might.
+No matter who has logged into your Twitter profile today, they need to come across in the exact same way you or anyone else might.

 If that’s all a given then let’s carry on to the more technical stuff!